 There’s so much to consider when pricing your subscription box for maximum revenue.
 You need to study (or project) the hard numbers as well as take into account softer elements, like pricing psychology.

 We spoke about customer churn above.
-Although there are some measures you can put in place to avoid failed payments, it’s a reality that some of your customers will churn at some point.
+Although there are some ways to avoid failed payments, it’s a reality that some of your customers will churn at some point.

 Your pricing strategy should include different ways to reduce churn and recover failed card payments that are due.